 Elizabeth Geli is the assistant editor of Halftime Magazine and a journalist/communications professional in Southern California.
 Her 11 years at the University of Southern California (USC) Trojan Marching Band included time as a flute player, graduate teaching assistant, and student advocate.
 She holds a bachelor’s degree in Print Journalism and master’s degree in Specialized Journalism (The Arts) from USC.

 About the Staff Writers

 Lane Armey is the battery percussion coordinator for Homestead High School in Cupertino, Calif.
 In the past, he has worked with various groups including Northwestern University and the Bluecoats Drum and Bugle Corps.

-Chris Casteel has been involved in marching arts activity since 1981 as a performer, instructor, designer and adjudicator.
+Chris Casteel-Dillon has been involved in marching arts activity since 1981 as a performer, instructor, designer and adjudicator.
 Currently, she is an adjudicator for Drum Corps International, WGI Sports of the Arts, Southern California School Band and Orchestra Association, Winter Guard Association of Southern California (WGASC), Florida Federation of Colorguards, Indiana High School Color Guard Association, Texas Color Guard Circuit, and several others.
 She held the position of education coordinator for the WGASC for the past eight years.